-Power BI Desktop caches dimension tables - Date, Customer, and Geography - so load times of initial reports should be fast when they retrieve slicer values to display.
+Power BI Desktop caches dimension tables, Date, Customer, and Geography, so load times of initial reports are fast when they retrieve slicer values to display.

-By not caching the Sales table, Power BI Desktop provides the following results:
+Power BI Desktop doesn't cache the Sales table.
+By not caching this table, Power BI Desktop provides the following results:

 - Data-refresh times are improved, and memory consumption is reduced.

-Report queries that are based on the SurveyResponse table are returned from the in-memory cache and, therefore, should be relatively fast.
+Report queries that are based on the SurveyResponse table are returned from the in-memory cache, and are therefore relatively fast.

 Queries that hit or miss the cache